Career · one of five documents ResumeFull CVPortfolioLetterDossier

 Zain Dana Harper

-A general letter of introduction.
-For role-specific detail, see the resume, the full CV, and the portfolio.
+A general letter.
+For role-specific detail see the resume, the full CV, the portfolio, and the research dossier.
+Updated 2026-08-13.